levon-dalakyan/composity/docs/fp-methods.md

 **Parameters:**

-- obj: The object whose properties are to be returned.
+- `obj`: The object whose properties are to be returned.

 **Returns:** An array of the object's own enumerable property names.